Ganbulanyi

+Ganbulanyi (lit. 'native cat') is an extinct genus of dasyurid marsupial known from Late Miocene rocks of the Riversleigh World Heritage Area of Australia.
+The genus contains a single species, Ganbulanyi djadjinguli, known only from a single molar.
+Its teeth display adaptations for a durophagous lifestyle.

 Discovery and naming

 The holotype, QMF 24537, was found at the Encore site at the Riversleigh World Heritage Area, in the Boodjamulla National Park of northwestern Queensland.
 It consists of a fractured and worn upper first or second molar.
 In 1998, Stephen Wroe described this specimen as representing a new genus and species, which he named Ganbulanyi djadjinguli.
 An upper second or third premolar was also referred to the taxon, but later became the type specimen for a new species of Malleodectes, M. moenia, in 2011.

 The generic name is derived from the Waanyi word for “native cat”.
 The species name, pronounced “jad-jin-gulli”, is a combination of the Waanyi words for “to eat” (Djadji) and “bone” (nguli).

 Description

 Ganbulanyi is distinguished from other dasyuromorphs primarily by various details of its molar.
 The upper molar is massive but low crowned.
 The occlusal (biting) surface of the protocone is small but robust, while the lingual face (side nearest the tongue) is steeply inclined.
 Viewed from the top of the tooth, the centrocrista is straight.
 The postmetacrista is aligned from front-to-back on the tooth.
 It retains stylar cusp C, but lacks stylar cusp E. All of the primary cusps are positioned close together.
 The stylar shelf is significantly small in size.

-G. djadjinguli was very similar in size to the Tiger quoll, being no larger than 7 kg (15.4 lbs).
+In 1998, Stephen Wroe stated that Ganbulanyi was no larger than 7 kg (15.4 lbs).
+In 2026, Australian palaeontologist Timothy Churchill and colleagues estimated its weight at 1 kg (2.2 lbs).